krol05/agentic-codebase-architecture-restructurer/README.md

 A universal agent skill/workflow for safely restructuring codebases into cleaner, more modular, more maintainable architectures without changing intended functionality or degrading UX.

-This is not tied to one coding agent.
-It is written as a portable `SKILL.md` instruction package that can be used by Codex, Claude Code, Cursor-style agents, OpenCode-style agents, or any agent that can load Markdown workflow instructions.

 ## Why This Exists

 Most architecture cleanup fails in one of two ways: